 In 2015, I founded mindfullyMAD.org (mindfully Making A Difference).
 My vision became our vision as many others joined me.
-It is also a place to find a mindfulness mentor or tell your story.
+World mental health without medications.
+It is also a place to celebrate Mindfulness Day, find a mindfulness mentor or tell your story.

 In 2020, I launched my own therapy called R.A.G.
 Therapy.
 (Resistance, Acceptance & Gratitude) Over the last 140 years, there has been a progression of therapies including psychoanalysis, behaviour, cognitive, humanistic and holistic therapies.
 These are often complex, confusing, complicated and most often, require many sessions.
 Being a huge fan of simplicity, I have come up with a mindfulness based therapy that is easy to understand and put into practice.
 I launched my simple therapy on Mindfulness Day which is always the first Sunday in May.

 The world will remember 2020 as the year of Change.
 I will remember 2020 as the year that I launched my new guidebook Mindful Insights – Radical Practice for Self Realisation.
 (Launch was on World Mental Health Day 10-10-20) Sales of my book will fund the setting up of my newest project LEWL.org.au.
 (Lived Experience Warm Line) which is a phone service by local people with a lived experience of suicide.
 It is a suicide prevention initiative.